Your cookie preferences

 However, some providers offer bad credit credit cards specifically designed for those with lower credit scores.
 And occasionally, you can find a bad credit credit card with a 0% balance transfer deal.

-The downside is that the 0% deal typically lasts only three or four months, compared to the 25- to 30-month period offered to those with good credit.
+The downside is that the longest 0% deals typically only last up to 18 months, compared to the 25- to 29-month period offered to those with good credit.
 What’s more, once the 0% deal ends, interest kicks in at a higher rate.

 On the other hand, some credit cards offer an ongoing low APR on balance transfers.
 This can help you pay off your debt faster at a lower interest rate.
 But again, you usually need good credit to qualify for the most competitive deals.